AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 #### Dimensions

 Now, let's adjust the scroll bar for the previous sample.
-We can set the scroll bar's height using the {api:anychart.ui.Scroller#height}height(){api} setter method.
-There are also methods {api:anychart.ui.Scroller#maxHeight}maxHeight(){api} and {api:anychart.ui.Scroller#minHeight}minHeight(){api} which are rather useful when your charts are being resized - these methods help to control the dimensions of the scroll bar and the charts' general view as a consequence.
+We can set the scroll bar's height using the {api:anychart.core.ui.Scroller#height}height(){api} setter method.
+There are also methods {api:anychart.core.ui.Scroller#maxHeight}maxHeight(){api} and {api:anychart.core.ui.Scroller#minHeight}minHeight(){api} which are rather useful when your charts are being resized - these methods help to control the dimensions of the scroll bar and the charts' general view as a consequence.
 Let's look at the following sample.

 ```
     // set the bar height